-This article is protected by copyright.
-All rights reserved Submitted 2 September 2016; Returned for Revision 30 September 2016; Accepted 14 November 2016
+(Submitted 2 September 2016; Returned for Revision 30 September 2016; Accepted 14 November 2016)

-Abstract: This study applies a chemical activity-based approach to (i) evaluate environmental concentrations of di-ethylhexyl phthalate (DEHP) (n=23,651) and its metabolite mono-ethylhexyl phthalate (MEHP) (n=1,232) in 16 environmental media from 1,174 studies in the United States, Canada, Europe and Asia, and in-vivo toxicity data from 934 studies in 20 species as well as in-vitro biological activity data from USEPA's Toxicity Forecaster (ToxCast) and other sources; and (ii) conduct a comprehensive environmental risk analysis.
+Abstract: The present study applies a chemical activity-based approach to: 1) evaluate environmental concentrations of di-ethylhexyl phthalate (DEHP; n = 23651) and its metabolite mono-ethylhexyl phthalate (MEHP; n = 1232) in 16 environmental media from 1174 studies in the United States, Canada, Europe, and Asia, and in vivo toxicity data from 934 studies in 20 species, as well as in vitro biological activity data from the US Environmental Protection Agency's Toxicity Forecaster and other sources; and 2) conduct a comprehensive environmental risk analysis.
 The results show that the mean chemical activities of DEHP and MEHP in abiotic environmental samples from locations around the globe are 0.001 and 10^{-8} , respectively.
 This indicates that DEHP has reached on average 0.1% of saturation in the abiotic environment.
-The mean chemical activity of DEHP in biological samples is on average a 100fold lower than that in abiotic samples, likely due to biotransformation of DEHP in biota.
-Biological responses in both in-vivo and in-vitro tests occur at chemical activities between 0.01-1 for DEHP and between approximately 10-6 and 10-2 for MEHP, suggesting a greater potency of MEHP compared to DEHP.
-Chemical activities of both DEHP and MEHP in biota samples were less than those causing biological responses in in-vitro bioassays without exception.
-A small fraction of chemical activities of DEHP in abiotic environmental samples (i.e., 4 to 8%) and none (0%) for MEHP were within the range of chemical activities associated with observed toxicological responses in in-vivo tests.
-The study illustrates the chemical activity approach for conducting risk analyses.
-This article is protected by copyright.
-All rights reserved
+The mean chemical activity of DEHP in biological samples is on average 100-fold lower than that in abiotic samples, likely because of biotransformation of DEHP in biota.
+Biological responses in both in vivo and in vitro tests occur at chemical activities between 0.01 to 1 for DEHP and between approximately 10^{-6} and 10^{-2} for MEHP, suggesting a greater potency of MEHP compared with DEHP.
+Chemical activities of both DEHP and MEHP in biota samples were less than those causing biological responses in the in vitro bioassays, without exception.
+A small fraction of chemical activities of DEHP in abiotic environmental samples (i.e., 4-8%) and none (0%) for MEHP were within the range of chemical activities associated with observed toxicological responses in the in vivo tests.
+The present study illustrates the chemical activity approach for conducting risk analyses.
+Environ Toxicol Chem 2017;36:1483-1492. © 2016 SETAC

+Keywords: Di-ethylhexyl phthalate

+Mono-ethylhexyl phthalate

-Keywords: Di-ethylhexyl phthalate, Mono-ethylhexyl phthalate, Chemical activity, Environmental risk assessment
+Chemical activity Environmental risk assessment